egan/egan.github.io/_posts/2016-07-12-quick-shell-navigation.md

 	egan@teuthida:~/docs/old/15/q3/eme/185/code/weinbot/src/Drive/Sabertooth (master *)$ cd ../../../../../../..

-I would invariably make a typo or miscount the number of steps I needed.
+I would invariably make a typo or miscount the number of levels I needed.
 The correspondence between the command and the mental operation was not good either.
 You don't want to "go seven levels up in the tree", but rather "go to q3".
 So I implemented a shell script [upstr.sh](https://github.com/egan/scripts/blob/master/upstr.sh) that returns a `..` path from either a number or a substring of the current working directory path.